tracktwo/EvacAll/ReadMe.txt

 soldier to complete their animation.

 eNoAnimations - All units will instantly evac and disappear without playing any animations.

+ShowNoEvacTiles: Tile overlays can be enabled (true) or disabled (false) for tiles that are in the evac zone but which will not be eligible tiles to evac from.
+The base game does not allow evac from tiles that have overhanging geometry, but it doesn't represent this in the UI.

 == Contributors ==